Coburg, Oregon: History

 The city was originally named Diamond after John Diamond, an early pioneer in the area, on whose land claim the city was located.
 The city's current name comes from a stallion that was named after the Coburg district of Bavaria, Germany, from whence the horse had been imported.
 The Coburg Historic District was placed on the National Register of Historic Places in 1986.
 The period of significance of the buildings in the district dates back to 1875.
 The City installed a sewer system in 2011 to 2015, leading to a new period of growth in both residential and commercial investment.

 Economy

 Downtown is a national historic center that includes 30 buildings on the register.
 Coburg is known for its attractive downtown, agricultural business connections, antique shops and annual antique fair.
-Beginning in 2018, Coburg will host the Pacific Northwest Marathon.
+Coburg started to host the Pacific Northwest Marathon in 2018.
 (Source PNWM and City of Coburg) Several manufacturers are located along the I-5 corridor in Coburg.